Nusa Penida Indonesia Travel Guide

 Waste management has a challenge on the island, with restricted formal recycling.
 Minimize personal waste and avoid single-use plastics.

-Resources of water can be limited, especially during the dry season.
+Resources of water can be limited, especially in the dry period.
 Be mindful of your water use: take shorter showers, turn off taps.

-Interacting with Nusa Penida's culture with respect enriches your journey and honors local traditions.
+Interacting with Nusa Penida's culture with respect adds to your journey and honors local traditions.

 Support local businesses and initiatives that genuinely preserve Balinese culture.